1. People who experience mental illness should live free from stigma and discrimination, with maximum opportunities for inclusion in society.

 2. Increased availability of mental health beds across Victoria, including respite and Prevention and Recovery Care Service beds.

-3. Improved admission processes for the mentally ill within emergency departments and in addition provision of other short term options for acute episodic mental health care.
+3. Improved triage and admission processes for people experiencing acute episodes of mental ill-health in hospital emergency departments, and the development and provision of accessible, fit-for-purpose alternative options for acute episodic mental health care.

 4. Mental health services to adopt a trauma-informed care approach.